Travel in the Spiritual Worlds

 Faith That Absolves Sin and Guilt

 We have mentioned that strong faith brings salvation for some Evangelical Christians regardless of how unethical a person is.
-When engaged in war, it is important to have a way to avoid guilt for the immoral events that occur in war.
+When engaged in an eternal war against evil, it is important to have a way to avoid guilt for the immoral events that occur in war.
 We find a good illustration of this approach in the man who recently attacked a Planned Parenthood clinic in Colorado and killed several people.
 The man according to his ex-wife was a serial philanderer, a wife beater, and a problem gambler who fathered two children out of wedlock while married to another woman.
 His ex-wife was quoted in a New York Times article on Dec.
 1st, 2015 as saying,He claims to be a Christian and is extremely evangelistic, but he does not follow the Bible in his actions.
 He says that as long as he believes he will be saved, he can do whatever he pleases.
 He is obsessed with the world coming to an end.Here, the most vile and destructive behavior becomes irrelevant to the religious life as salvation is based purely and completely on the strength of one's faith.
 Unfortunately, there are many conservative Christians who take this approach which is an extreme but increasingly common interpretation of Luther's doctrine of salvation by faith alone.

 The Tipping Point